-How to register US Limited Liability Company (LLC) to do business in Canada?
+How to register a US Limited Liability Company (LLC) to do business in Canada?

 It is not very complicated to register a US LLC in Canada!

 US Limited liability companies are registered with provinces in Canada.
-In the province of Ontario, this can be done by sending Form 6 to the Ministry of (You can download here: Form 6 to register US LLC in Ontario).
-You must attach $80.00 fee with your form and certificate of good standing from the State along with other requirements as mentioned on the form.
+In the province of Ontario, this can be done by sending Form 6 to the Ministry of (You can download it here: Form 6 to register US LLC in Ontario).
+You must attach an $80.00 fee with your form (refer to Ontario’s website for updated information) and certificate of good standing from the State along with other requirements as mentioned on the form.
 Your LLC is registered under the Ontario Business Names Act as an Extra-Provincial Limited Liability Company and a Business Identification Number (BIN) will be issued for your LLC.